dfox/graybox-testing.org/tests/index.md

 At this point, if the frontend and backend developers are different people, there must be some agreement on how to coordinate the test data that will be used.
-Because the backend test will need to assert the presence of note on the server, and test that its name and content are correct, it makes sense to have those available to both tests.
+Because the backend test will need to assert the presence of a note on the server, and test that its name and content are correct, it makes sense to have those available to both tests.
 Test data is simply a set of [JSON](http://json.org) files which are exposed by the test backend and are available in the Nightwatch test via a simple function call.